Cattle mutilation: Aliens

 Since the Snippy case in 1967, press had linked reports of unidentified aircraft to UFOs and flying saucers.

 In 1974, a few months after the first spate of alleged mutilations in the US, multiple farmers in Nebraska claimed to witness UFOs on the nights their cattle were harmed.
 The sightings were hailed by UFO researchers as the first physical evidence of extraterrestrial life.
 In 1980, journalist Linda Moulton Howe produced A Strange Harvest, a documentary on cattle mutilations.
 Based on information provided by a supposed-insider source called "Rick Doty", Howe used the film to claim the mutilations were linked to UFOs and aliens.

 The 2013 documentary Mirage Men suggests there was conspiracy by the U.S. military to fabricate UFO folklore in order to deflect attention from classified military projects.
 The book it is based on, also called Mirage Men, was published in 2010 by Constable & Robinson.
 Mirage Men discusess how, on April 20, 1979, U.S. Attorney R. E. Thompson and US Senator Harrison Schmidt held a public meeting about the ongoing cattle mutilations.
 The meeting was attended by about 80, including UFO researcher Paul Bennewitz.
 At the meeting, Bennewitz was introduced to highway patrol officer Gabe Valdez who was leading the state investigation into the incidents.
 Mirage Men suggests government agents likely "first identified" Bennewitz at this meeting and perhaps outright targeted him for his participation.

 By August 1988, Bennewitz was accusing his wife of being in control of the extraterrestrials.
-After attempting to barricade himself in his home using sandbags, his family admitted him to the mental health unit of Presbyterian Anna Kaseman Hospital; He remained under observation there for one month.
+After attempting to barricade himself in his home using sandbags, his family admitted him to the mental health unit of Presbyterian Anna Kaseman Hospital; he remained under observation there for one month.

 On July 1, 1989, UFO author William Moore claimed that he tried to push Bennewitz into a mental breakdown by feeding him false information about aliens.
 This was corroborated by a declassified CIA document that claims Moore and another officer of the Air Force Office of Special Investigations, Richard Doty, are responsible for a disinformation campaign against Bennewitz.

 In 1990, the Bennewitz story was featured in Howard Blum's book Out There: The Government's Secret Quest for Extraterrestrials.
 Blum publicized that the government had sent undercover agents to befriend and mislead Bennewitz using counterfeit documents.

 Mythic monsters

-The "chupacabra", literally 'goat-sucker', rose to prominence in the folklore of the mid-1990s.

 Folklore has attributed the mutilations to chupacabras and similar creatures.
 "Mothman" author John Keel mentioned investigating animal mutilation cases in 1966 (while with Ivan T. Sanderson) that were being reported in the Upper Ohio River Valley, around Gallipolis, Ohio.